 - If your dog likes to play in water, let them run through a sprinkler!
 Vík is a huge fan of our sprinkler!
 We recently bought a metal one because Vík kept picking up our plastic one and carrying it around the yard. hahah

 - An oscillating fan near your dog’s kennel or dog bed.
 We have this same one in my photography studio and it works great and is pretty quiet.

 - A kiddie pool is a great idea for dogs that love to wade or play in the water!
 My friend Keri just bought a nylon dog pool and it seems very durable!

 - Make a tasty frozen treat for your dog!
 I have a few recipes for dog treats here on House Fur, but my recipe for Coconut Oil + Watermelon Pupsicles is the perfect homemade frozen dog treat for hot summer days!

 - Make or buy a “sandbox” in your yard where your dogs are allowed to dig.
 When Kenzo (our Akita) used to dig in the mulch and gravel of our favorite coffee shop’s patio and lay in it to keep cool.

 - Always make sure that your dog has plenty of fresh, cool water!

 - These cooling mats are awesome.
 I sometimes lay on hours after a hard workout.
 These mats can help your dog from overheating in the hot summer months.
-Save up to 30% on Your First Subscription in Pets
+Save up to 30% on Your First Subscription for Pet Items

 Here is the Dog Pool from Amazon recommended by my friend Keri: